werasaimon/IMath/README.md

-# CMath
+# IMath

-CMath is set of C++ classes for Vector and Matrix algebra used in computer graphics and relativity physics .
+IMath is set of C++ classes for Vector and Matrix algebra used in computer graphics and relativity physics .
 The library consits of these classes: